jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

     - [x] Larger
 - [x] "32.
 Previous Versions"
     - [x] This folder structure seems off when there is essentially only one version, as one document in it.
     - [x] (There used to be multiple versions in one folder.
-Those were put out of scope of the Encircle Language Spec.)
+Those were put out of scope of the Circular Language Spec.)

 #### 2020-05-23 Done Merging Inheritance Articles Together